 One of the signatories, Academician Vadim Brazhkin, a physicist and director of the Institute of High Pressure Physics within RAN, commented:

 This answer causes an ambivalent impression.
 The first letter to Putin, sent by 200 scientists in July 2016, had no response at all.
 Now, the bureaucrats have answered through the chain of subordination […] even politely, according to bureaucratic standards.
 But we, of course, were waiting for an answer from Vladimir Putin, even if his spokesman [Dmitri Peskov] said that the President is aware of the appeal.
-[In its answer,] the FANO detailed the legislation and regulations on which it works.
+[In its answer,] the FANO detailed the legislation and regulations under which it works.
 Of course, thank you, [FANO], but we expected not this answer, and we sent the letter not to you.

 You can argue on each point [of the FANO].
-Thus, while speaking about a 3% increase in the number of young scientists, the FANO does not mention a close to a record number of young scientists emigrating from Russia.
+Thus, while speaking about a 3% increase in the number of young scientists, the FANO does not mention the close to a record number of young scientists emigrating from Russia.
 The main idea of the “Letter of 400” is: Academic science in Russia is in a terrible shape, and it is dying.
-The alternative point of view of the bureaucrats that scientists “now are living better, have more happiness” [a paraphrase of Joseph Stalin’s infamous statement in 1935, at the peak of repressions in 1934-35: “Life has become better, life has become happier” – V. B.] is irresponsible lie.
+The alternative point of view of the bureaucrats that scientists “now are living better, have more happiness” [a paraphrase of Joseph Stalin’s infamous statement in 1935, at the peak of repressions in 1934-35: “Life has become better, life has become happier” – V. B.] is an irresponsible lie.
 And if to look a little farther than tomorrow, this massive deception is a crime against the state.

 Many of us, while still working in the USSR, in a largely unfree country, at that time felt free in their research.
 The feeling of freedom, so necessary in scientific creativity, is now disappearing in the grip of financial specialists who demand reports.
 The situation calls for immediate measures at the level Russia’s top leadership.
-Science in Russia should be given back its special status and self-governing.
+Science in Russia should be given back its special status and be self-governing.

-According to the signatories, President Putin is “the only person authorized to take a meaningful political decision on our proposals. […] Science in Russia can’t develop […] under the control of an incompetent structure called the FANO.”
+According to the signatories, President Putin is “the only person authorized to take a meaningful political decision on our proposals. […] Science in Russia can’t develop […] under the control of the incompetent structure called the FANO.”

 Apparently, Putin has a vague understanding what is happening in Russian science.
 According to him, Russian science has a great future.
 Earlier, on February 8, he visited the city of Novosibirsk in Siberia, where he met with scientists working in the institutes of the Siberian Branch of RAN.

-Before and during Putin’s visit, measures reminding of a martial law were introduced in the whole city.
+Before and during Putin’s visit, measures reminiscent of a martial law were introduced in the whole city.
 On February 7, inhabitants were forced to clean the city center from snow.
-Then the police visited apartments in houses along Putin’s future route and demanded to remove mosquito nets and sunscreen films from the windows.
+Then the police visited apartments in houses along Putin’s future route and demanded they remove mosquito nets and sunscreen films from the windows.
 Residents were urged to stay at home on the next day and not look out of the windows.
 The stairs to the attics of the apartment buildings were sealed.

 Putin arrived on the night of February 8, and in the morning the House of Scientists was surrounded by army cordons and a covered military truck with the inscription “FSB of Russia” was standing nearby.
 The number of policemen exceeded all limits, the central Red Avenue was crowded with traffic police cars, helicopters circled over the city, main highways were blocked, transport routes changed, residents had to go to work on foot in the morning.

 Putin gave a speech in the House of Scientists that showed he vaguely understood what he was talking about.
 “In science, as in other areas, we must achieve a real breakthrough,” Putin said.
-He stressed that the key principle of state support of scientific research will be the concrete practical results, the creation of global competitive products and breakthrough technologies.
+He stressed that the key principle of state support of scientific research will be concrete practical results, the creation of global competitive products and breakthrough technologies.
 “Already today, our scientists are helping domestic companies, are helping to achieve success in the technology race, including that in the field of processing and transmission of large data.
 The interaction of science and business should become a key condition for the realization of the Digital Economy Program.”
-This is a state program approved in July 2017 and scheduled for 2017-2030 with an extremely unclear goal of “creation of the ecosystem of the digital economy of the Russian Federation, in which data in digital form are the key factor of production in all spheres of socio-economic activity and in which effective interaction is ensured, including the cross-border, business, scientific and educational community, state and citizens.”
+This is a state program approved in July 2017 and scheduled for 2017-2030 with the extremely unclear goal of the “creation of the ecosystem of the digital economy of the Russian Federation, in which data in digital form are the key factor of production in all spheres of socio-economic activity and in which effective interaction is ensured, including the cross-border, business, scientific and educational community, state and citizens.”
 It’s hard to get through this bureaucratic lingo.

 Putin congratulated scientists on the Day of Russian Science (this day was announced by President Boris Yeltsin in 1999) and noted that strengthening the scientific potential of Russia is crucial for the future of the Russian Federation.
-“It is obvious that now the leader will be one who will have his own technologies, knowledge, competences, they become the most important resource of development, ensure the sovereignty of the country without any exaggeration,” he said.
+“It is obvious that now the leader will be one who will have his own technologies, knowledge, competencies, they become the most important resource of development, ensure the sovereignty of the country without any exaggeration,” he said.

 Then Putin turned to genetics: “The accumulated intellectual and scientific potential allows organizing large-scale genomic research in Russia.
 I ask you to develop an appropriate program in a short time, to provide mechanisms for supporting strong teams, creating advanced infrastructure and training personnel.”
 It’s unclear what he meant under “the large-scale genomic research.”
 And even more puzzling was his other phrase: “Both in genetics and in other areas it is necessary to use more widely the so-called convergent approach, nature-friendly technologies.”
 But obviously, he thinks that it’s enough to give an order, and scientific developments will magically happen.

-In Novosibirsk, after biology Putin talked about medicine: “Russian scientists have made a significant step forward in relatively new interdisciplinary areas, such as the life science, where research is conducted at the intersection of biology, chemistry, genetics, medicine, bioinformatics, physics. […] Serious progress has been achieved in regenerative medicine.
+In Novosibirsk, after biology Putin talked about medicine: “Russian scientists have made a significant step forward in relatively new interdisciplinary areas, such as life science, where research is conducted at the intersection of biology, chemistry, genetics, medicine, bioinformatics, physics. […] Serious progress has been achieved in regenerative medicine.
 We are talking about innovative developments that allow people to be saved, for example, with almost complete skin damage, to return to normal life for those who have experienced a severe brain injury or a stroke, with fewer risks to replace heart valves.”

 Putin called for the formation of powerful international research centers in Russia, recalling the proposal to create one of such centers in Novosibirsk.
 “We must continue to expand cooperation with other countries, increase the openness of our science,” he said.

-Also, Putin mentioned a problem of young scientists: “Everyone who shows successful results should have the opportunity to build a research career in Russia, implement major scientific projects, have a long-term horizon for planning their activities.”
-According to Putin, the effective implementation of the program of Russian so-called mega (i.e., big) grants will help: “We need to offer such tools that will not only attract outstanding scientists as laboratory managers, but also form powerful international research teams in Russia.”
+Also, Putin mentioned the problem of young scientists: “Everyone who shows successful results should have the opportunity to build a research career in Russia, implement major scientific projects, have a long-term horizon for planning their activities.”
+According to Putin, the effective implementation of a program of Russian so-called mega (i.e., big) grants will help: “We need to offer such tools that will not only attract outstanding scientists as laboratory managers, but also form powerful international research teams in Russia.”

 According to Putin, “both famous scientists and young researchers should see that it is interesting to work in Russia: here we are setting up ambitious goals that meet the challenges of the time, and all conditions have been created for this, to achieve a breakthrough, to meet the challenges that our country faces today.”